sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Imputation/SNP_Genotype_Imputation.rst

 You will also have an html report that includes figures and pipeline metrics called ``imputation_report.html``.
-The report generated for this testa dataset is available :download:`here <../_static/imputation_report.html>`.
+The report generated for this test dataset is available :download:`here <../_static/imputation_report.html>`.

 This report will have three main figure subsets: